 Soar to success!

 Old Orchard Elementary School is located in the city of Santa Clarita, a suburban community thirty miles northwest of downtown Los Angeles.
-It serves a population of 488 students in kindergarten through sixth grade.
-Four hundred fifty-six students are enrolled in general education classes.
-Thirty two (SDC 5) students are enrolled in SELPA Regional Special Day Classes for emotionally disturbed children.
-A Federal Head Start Preschool is housed on the school site.
+It serves a population of 469 students in transitional kindergarten through sixth grade.
+Four hundred thirty nine students are enrolled in general education classes.
+Thirty (SDC 5) students are enrolled in SELPA Regional Special Day Classes for emotionally disturbed children.

 Old Orchard serves a population that is diverse in culture, ethnicity, and socio-economic status.
-Thirty-three percent of the students are living within the state identified poverty level.
+Forty-three(43%)percent of the students are living within the state identified poverty level.
 The majority of these students receive daily bus transportation to and from school.
-Forty-one percent of the students are white, fifty-one percent Hispanic, two percent African American, and one percent Asian.
-Thirty-one percent of the students are English Language Learners.
-The assistant principal, who also serves as the director for the program for students with emotional disturbances, is on site five days a week.
-There are fifteen full-time general education teachers and two part-time general education teachers.
+Fifty-six (56%) percent of the students are Hispanic,thirty-seven (37%) percent white, two (2%) percent African American, and one percent Asian.
+Thirty-three (33%) percent of the students are English Language Learners.
+The assistant principal, who serves as the director for the program for students with emotional disturbances, is on site five days a week.
+There are seventeen full-time general education teachers.
 There are also four special day class teachers staffed on site this year.
-There are fourteen special education instructional assistants working in these four classes and five instructional assistants working with special needs students in the general education classes.
+There are tenspecial education instructional assistants working in these four classes and four instructional assistants working with special needs students in the general education classes.
+Additionally, there is a school counselor that works two days a week.

-One Old Orchard special education teacher is a first-year teacher.
+One Old Orchard special education teacher is a second-year teacher.
 Veteran teachers assume leadership and mentoring roles for the staff.
 All teachers serve on site and district committees.
-There are four part-time special education teachers: RSP, Speech/Language(2) and Adaptive P.E..
+There are three part-time special education teachers: RSP, Speech/Language, and Adaptive P.E..
 A full-time school psychologist provides support for the four SDC 5 classes.
-Two psychologists are on site for a total of one and a half days per week to provide support services for the general education students receiving special education services (i.e. RSP, Speech and Language).
+One psychologist is on site for a total of one and a half days per week to provide support services for the general education students receiving special education services (i.e. RSP, Speech and Language).
 Dynamic Interventions, a local service agency, provides social skills sessions that focus on improving students’ self-esteem and socialization skills.
-The three groups are led by a licensed educational psychologist.
-One group services lower grade students, and the remaining two service students in 3rd through 6th grade in general education and in the SDC 5 program.
-The groups meet between 45 – 60 minutes once a week for a total of 20 sessions for the school year.
+One group services lower grade students, and the remaining two service students in third through sixth grade in general education and in the SDC 5 program.
+The groups meet for 30 minutes once a week for a total of 16 sessions throughout the school year.

 All general education teachers are certified to work with English Language Learners.
 English Language Learners are assigned to all classes.
-There are six curriculum specialists who work with students in grades kindergarten through sixth grade.
-In grades 1 through 6, the curriculum specialists work with small groups for the grade level intervention/enrichment block named “I-Time.”
-Additionally, four of the curriculum specialists, along with classroom teachers, provide academic support classes which are held before school Monday through Thursday.
+There are four curriculum specialists and a part-time teacher who work with students in grades kindergarten through sixth grade.
+This personnel works with small groups as part of Old Orchard’s Response to Intervention.
+Students in these groups receive a second reading group to help students attain fluency and comprehension in the area of language arts.
+Additionally, three of the curriculum specialists, along with classroom teachers, provide academic support classes which are held before or after school, four days a week.
 These classes are referred to as “Owl Time.”
-The focus of instruction is based on grade level essential standards as determined by grade level teams.
-The remaining two curriculum specialists provide these services during the school day with 5th and 6th grade students.
-The standards are arranged by teaching cycles and assessed according to the cycles.
-The students receiving these services scored Far Below Basic, Below Basic, and Basic on 2011 STAR and NSD assessments.
-(See detailed description under Response to Intervention on page 50.)
+The students receiving these services scored Far Below Basic, Below Basic, and Basic on baseline and NSD assessments.

-Twenty-seven fourth, fifth, and sixth grade GATE students receive differentiated instruction from a credentialed teacher.
+Fifteen fourth, fifth, and sixth grade GATEstudentsreceive differentiated instruction from their own classroom credentialed teacher.
 This instruction is developed by the grade level team and individualized by each teacher, to address each student’s individual needs.
-Students are also able to attend enrichment opportunities during “I-Time,” depending on the student’s pre-assessment results.
+GATE students also work with a professional photographer during an enrichment pull-out sessions and will work with a Parent Teacher Organization (PTO) parent to build the yearbook for the 2014-2015 school year.

-Old Orchard Staff have committed to the implementation of a Professional Learning Community (PLC).
+Old Orchard Staff is committed to the implementation of a Professional Learning Community (PLC).
 Teachers have collaborated to create and revise a mission statement, vision, and beliefs all focused upon student learning.
 Each grade level team meets on Thursday afternoons, following the weekly Thursday minimum day dismissal.
-Special Day class teachers meet once a month in their respective programs.
-Grade level teams also meet with curriculum specialists every other week to communicate their role during upcoming I-Time sessions.
-During these Thursday afternoons teachers collaborate to develop Common Formative Assessments (CFAs), organize intervention/enrichment blocks based on these CFAs, revise pacing guides, develop curriculum, and share instructional strategies to further develop their instruction.
+Special Day Class teachers meet on a weekly basis in their respective programs.
+Grade level teams also meet with the part-time intervention teacher to monitor students’ progress on Thursday afternoons.
+During these Thursday afternoons, teachers collaborate to develop Common Formative Assessments (CFAs), practice units based on common core curriculum, revise pacing guides, develop curriculum, and share instructional strategies to further develop their instruction.
+Additionally, the collaboration time serves as a forum for cross-grade level communication and articulation as needed.